-Joe Oliveira enters his third season with the Aztecs as the hitting coach/ recruiting coordinator after helping guide the team to Mountain West Championships in each of his first two seasons, including back to back 40-win seasons, and consecutive NCAA Regional appearances.
+Joe Oliveira enters his fourth season with the Aztecs as the hitting coach/ recruiting coordinator after helping guide the team to Mountain West Championships in each of his first two seasons, including back to back 40-win seasons, and consecutive NCAA Regional appearances.
 Oliveira leads the recruiting effort, which has seen the 2014 recruiting class ranked 19th in the country by Baseball America and the 2015 recruiting class ranked 17th in the country by Perfect Game.

 Along with being the program's recruiting coordinator, Oliveira's responsibilities include working with all the hitters, catchers, outfielders, as well as coach third base during the games.
 He also assists Coach Martinez with all aspects of the program, including the academic program, which has set new records each of the last two years with a new record number of scholar athletes (22) and new team GPA (3.01) program highs.

 Over Oliveira's first three seasons the Aztecs have seen a rise in batting average and fielding percentage each year.
 There have been 12 Aztecs drafted over the past two years, including seven hitters, none of which had been drafted before.
 Aztec catchers have thrown out over 50% of base stealers under Oliveira, with each starting catcher the past two years being named to the All-Mountain West Team, as well as being named the Mountain West Tournament MVP (Haynal 2014, Zavala 2015).
 The starting catchers in two of the past two seasons were also drafted and gone on to successful starts in their professional careers.